MileHacker Logo

 Night Photography

 The city truly transforms at night.
-Bring a stand for a camera for stunning long-exposure shots of the brightly lit skyline and river reflections.
+Bring a three-legged stand for stunning long-exposure shots of the brightly lit skyline and river reflections.

 Capture Movement

-The Yangtze River Cableway and Liziba Metro Station provide wonderful opportunities for capturing movement in a city setting.
+The Yangtze River Cableway and Liziba Metro Station provide excellent opportunities for capturing movement in a city setting.

 Final Recommendation for First-Timers